microsoft/AzureProvisioningUsingFunctions/README.md

 	- InitialPassword (Optional) - This will be the password assigned to the user for first login.
 If not provided, a random password will be assigned and returned by the function.

 - UpdateUserProperty: Modify an Azure AD user attribute
+	- Identity (Mandatory) - This will be the Identity (using UserPrincipalName) of the user you want to modify.
+	- Property (Mandatory) - This will be the Property (Attribute) of the user that will be modified.
+	- Value (Mandatory) - This will be the Value of Property that will be modified.

 ## Setup